 To save your snippet, open the snippet drawer and click “Add New”, or choose “Save as Snippet…” from the “Edit" menu in the top bar.

-A dialog will ask you what you’d like to name your snippet, and where you want to save it to.
-Snippets are saved at the account level -- so if you are a Team Edition user, you can save it to your team’s account to make it available to everyone.
+A dialog will ask you what you’d like to name your snippet, and where you want to save it.
+Snippets are saved at the account level – so if you are a Team Edition user, you can save it to your team’s account to make it available to everyone.
 If you’d rather just work with the snippet yourself without granting others usage, you can save it to your personal account.